Apptainer tutorial

 This file is similar to the file in the Building images, with the addition of %files area. %files specifies the files in the host system (ie, your machine) that need to be copied to the container image, and optionally, where should they be available.
 In the previous example, the environment.yml file will be available in /opt/ in the container.

-Now, time to build and check the image:
+Now, build and check the image:

 $ apptainer build demo-env-image.sif Apptainer.def